Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Emily Dickinson and I died for beauty but was scarce
+Emily Dickinson And A Summary of I died for beauty but was scarce

 Reclusive, sensitive yet highly intelligent, Emily Dickinson did not venture far from her home, preferring instead the quiet surroundings of her family home in Amherst, Massachusetts.